searchspring/snap/packages/snap-controller/README.md

 ```

 ### Instantiate
-Autocomplete controller requires a `AutocompleteControllerConfig` object and `ControllerServices` object
+Autocomplete controller requires an `AutocompleteControllerConfig` and `ControllerServices` object

 ```typescript
 import { AutocompleteController } from '@searchspring/snap-controller';